loemheng840/Assignment-webdesign-Nu/README.md

-# Shelly School Center Website
+# EDU School Center Website

-A modern, responsive website for Shelly School Center built with HTML, Tailwind CSS, and JavaScript.
+A modern, responsive website for EDU School Center built with HTML, Tailwind CSS, and JavaScript.

 ## 🌟 Features